piallai/glove/doc/readme/App/CLI/CLI_parametrization.md

 }
 ```

-Defining a parametrization `ParametersCLI` taking into accound the properties of the command line arguments, and adding the macro <code>GLOVE_CLI(ParametersCLI)</code> , the program becomes:
+Defining a parametrization `ParametersCLI` taking into accound the properties of the command line arguments, the program becomes:

 ```cpp
 glvm_parametrization(FooBar, "Foo Bar Size",